Q: How do I change the grade option for a UC Online course?

 Q: To which campus do I pay my tuition and fees?

 A: The tuition-and-fee payments you make to your home campus during the regular academic year cover the cost of enrollment in courses across campuses.
-Any additional fees associated with the cross-campus course will need to be paid to the host campus by the appropriate deadline.
+Any additional fees associated with the UC Online course will need to be paid to the host campus by the appropriate deadline.

 Q: How is financial aid administered when I take a course from another campus?